Does Automatic Translation Reshape Political Attitudes? X’s Global Rollout as a Natural Experiment in Incidental Cross-Lingual Exposure

 Expected Contributions

 Theoretical contribution.
-The project introduces the concept of algorithmically mediated incidental cross-lingual exposure as a distinct theoretical category — separable from both deliberate foreign media consumption (which operates on a self-selected, linguistically capable population) (Song 2025; Kim 2005) and domestic incidental exposure (which does not cross linguistic or national boundaries) (Tewksbury, Weaver & Maddex 2001).
-The key theoretical claim is that automatic translation does not simply lower a friction cost; it qualitatively changes the population of users reachable by foreign political content and the psychological conditions under which that content is processed.
+The project introduces the concept of algorithmically mediated incidental cross-lingual exposure as a distinct theoretical category.
+It is separable from deliberate foreign media consumption, which operates on a self-selected population with access and motivation (Chen 2025; Park 2005), and from domestic incidental exposure, which does not necessarily cross linguistic or national boundaries (Tewksbury, Weaver, and Maddex 2001; Fletcher and Nielsen 2018).
+The key theoretical claim is that automatic translation does not simply lower a friction cost; it changes the population reachable by foreign political content and changes the psychological conditions under which that content is processed.

 Empirical contribution.
-Existing research on X’s algorithmic amplification of conservative content is restricted to U.S. English-speaking users (Huszár et al. 2022; Ye, Luceri & Ferrara 2025).
-This project provides the first direct empirical test of whether that amplification extends to non-English populations through the translation layer, and the first causal estimate (via the survey experiment) of its attitude effects outside the United States.
+Existing research on X’s algorithmic amplification of conservative or right-leaning content is concentrated on English-language or U.S.-centered exposure environments (Huszár et al. 2022; Ye, Luceri, and Ferrara 2025; Gauthier et al. 2026).
+This project provides a direct empirical test of whether such amplification extends to non-English populations through the translation layer, and a causal estimate, via survey experiment, of its attitude effects outside the United States.

 Policy contribution.
 The findings bear directly on the governance of AI-powered translation on social media platforms.
-If automated translation functions as an ideological amplifier rather than a neutral conduit — not by design but as a byproduct of engagement-optimization logic applied to content selection — platform operators and regulators face a novel accountability question: to whom is the algorithm accountable when its effects on political opinion cross national borders?
+If automated translation functions as an ideological amplifier rather than a neutral conduit, not necessarily by design but as a byproduct of engagement-optimization logic applied to content selection, platform operators and regulators face a novel accountability question: to whom is the algorithm accountable when its effects on political opinion cross national borders?

 Key Limitations